aerogear/aerogear-unifiedpush-server/node.js/README.md

-Before running the script, make sure to add a new client in the Keycloak Admin Console: http://localhost:8080/auth/admin/aerogear/console/
+Before running the test script, make sure to add a new client in the Keycloak Admin Console: http://localhost:8080/auth/admin/aerogear/console/

 The new client needs to be called `ups-client`, and make sure `Direct Grants Only` are _ON_.
 It is also _required_ to set the `Access Type` to `public`.